It is the moment almost every teen in America dreams about: getting their driver’s license.

 Teen Car Accidents: Is It a Real Problem?

-So, the data paints an accurate picture: the number of accidents involving teenage drivers is quite high.
+So, the data paints an accurate picture: the number of accidents involving young drivers is quite high.
 Their lack of experience may be one of the primary explanations for this, though in some cases teen car accidents also involve substance abuse.

 The Law in Florida